Summer advice from our specialist breast nurses

 • Carry a portable fan or cooling neck wrap to use as needed for sudden hot flashes.

-• Keep your home cooler by using shades, opening windows at night and using ceiling fans to improve air flow.
+• Keep your home cooler by using shades, opening windows at night, and using ceiling fans to improve airflow.

-• Drink plenty of fluids like water, juices and electrolyte drinks to prevent dehydration which can cause discomfort, dizziness or fainting.
+• Drink plenty of fluids like water, juices, and electrolyte drinks to prevent dehydration, which can cause discomfort, dizziness, or fainting.

 • Take quick cool showers or baths to immediately relieve overheating symptoms.